Home » University » University Policies and Procedures » Harassment & Sexual Misconduct

 It should be noted that any outcome or judgement by the College does not constitute a legal ruling as to whether criminal activity has taken place.
 Where required, appropriate third parties may be notified of the incident reported.

 If we uphold a complaint we will deal with the matter in accordance with the relevant Disciplinary Policy, which may include a warning, additional training, reassignment, suspension or dismissal (exclusion).
 We may also need to refer the case to the LADO, the Police, or any other appropriate external body.
-For more information, please see the College’s Disciplinary Policy and the Safeguarding and Child Protection Policy, both of which can be found at Policies, Procedures and Public Value Statement – Burnley College.
+For more information, please see the College’s Disciplinary Procedure and the Safeguarding and Child Protection Policy.

 If a thorough investigation deems a complaint cannot be upheld, we will explain why and explain the appeals process, which is in accordance with our Complaints Policy: Complaints Form and Policy.
 If a complaint relates to a member of staff, we will consider ways of improving the relationship and may, for example, suggest mediation or offer training.